opensalt/OB3DefinitionWidget/README.md

 Usage
 -----

-The widget can be added to an HTML page by adding a div element with the id `ob3-definer` as a placeholder and including the javascript and css files from the `dist` folder.
+The widget can be added to an HTML page by
+  1. adding a div element as a placeholder (*ob3-definer* is the default id looked for)
+  2. including the javascript and css files from the `dist` folder
+  3. dispatching an `ob3-open` custom event
+     - Optionally one can pass a selector in the detail of the event to use a different div than *#ob3-definer* (see example below)

+The widget can be removed from the HTML page by dispatching an `ob3-close` event.

-To edit an existing achievement definition, pass the definition as a JSON string in an attribute called `data-achievement`.
+To edit an existing achievement definition, pass the definition as a JSON string in an attribute called `data-achievement` on the placeholder div or by adding the JSON (as a string or JSON object) to the detail of the ob3-open event as the property `achievement`.

 **Note** that the widget does not require the `id` field to be entered in order for the widget to consider the definition *valid* as many use